Search here...

 We returned back to the hostel after this little cave adventure, for a last evening of kittie cuddles and fun with the gang.

 After two wonderful unexpected days in Kutaisi, it was time to say goodbye to the gang and move on to our next destinations.
-A and I finally went to Svaneti, Matija flew home to Slovenia, and Gabi and Alma continued on their travels together.
+My travel buddy and I finally went to Svaneti, and our friends continued on their journeys.

-But some days later, – after an epic time hiking in the Svan Mountains, – A and I returned to Kutaisi, this time with our new hiking buddy, Lukas.
+But some days later, – after an epic time hiking in the Svan Mountains, – we returned to Kutaisi, this time with our new hiking buddy who we’d met in Svaneti.
 We made it to the city late at night en route from Svaneti to Tbilisi, and stayed the night at Dingo Backpackers Hostel for a fun time with new and old friends.
 The next morning, the three of us walked around Kutaisi and took the cable car to the upper part of the city which offered beautiful views over the low skyline.
 In the early afternoon, we waved Lukas off to the airport and left for Tbilisi on the train, saying goodbye to Kutaisi once again.

 Kutaisi was an unexpected add-on to my experiences in wonderful Georgia, a country I fell more and more in love with for every day that passed.
 I’m so thankful we made this stop in Kutaisi to experience Georgia off the beaten track, and see something else than “just” Tbilisi and the mountains.
 Kutaisi was a wonderful surprise, a much better destination than first anticipated!